TumbleOwlee/rpizero-cross-compile/README.md

 ./init --env=./path/to/some/dir --version=bookworm --compiler=12
 ```

+Keep in mind, if you specify a custom path using `--env`, you will also have to change the paths in the `CMakeLists.txt`.

 In case the `debootstrap` step fails, it may be necessary to register `qemu-arm-static` using the following command.

 ```bash